nwagu/flutter-money/README.md

 # FlutterMoney

+This project is based on FlutterMoneyFormatter.
+The original readme is reproduced below

 > `FlutterMoneyFormatter` is a [Flutter](https://flutter.io) extension to formatting various types of currencies according to the characteristics you like, without having to be tied to any localization.
 >